nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Object storage solution using copy-on-write chunks should also support distributed deduplication and some form of snapshotting.

 NexentaEdge stores objects as variably sized chunks with global deduplication.
-It is optimized for storing multiple versions of the same objects in that inter-version intra-object deduplication is common.
+This includes the metadata about an object version as well as the payload.
+Chunk-oriented storage optimizes for representing multiple versions of the same objects in that inter-version intra-object deduplication is common.

 So we have an object storage system optimized for multiple versions of the same object accessed by an API that does not support editing of objects.
 Every Put has to supply the entire object.
+A chunk aware API can allow the client to put a new version by specifying what has changed from a reference version rather than requiring the entire object.

 Efficiently supporting edits is only the first benefit of a chunk-aware API.

-Applications can choose chunk boundaries that increase the probability of retaining prior chunks in a new object version, or even of finding common chunks between different objects.
-Even merely choosing boundaries that are more meaningful, such as not splitting paragraphs in a document across two chunks, can increase successful deduplication.
+A chunk-aware API allows applications to choose chunk boundaries.
+This increase the probability of retaining prior chunks in a new object version, or even of finding common chunks between different objects.
+Simply choosing boundaries that are application meaningful, such as not splitting documents on paraagraph boundaaries can increase successful deduplication.
 A chunk-aware API would enable the application to hint at optimal chunk boundaries.

 Chunks are globally deduplicated, which avoids redundant storage and network bandwidth - but only *after* the object has been Put using S3.
-A chunk0-aware API would let the client submit the chunk fingerprint to detect duplicates and only transferring the payload if it is not a duplicate.
+A chunk-aware API would let the client submit the chunk fingerprint before transmitting it to detect duplicates and avoid unnecessary payload retransmission.

 Deduplication occurs **after** data compression, because the storage target needs to validate the fingerprint of received and stored chunks.
 Having to decompress every chunk to validate it before transmitting the compressed chunk would be very time consuming.
 To avoid this the client must be allowed to compress chunks themselves.

-None of this is supported in the base s3 protocol, wasting bandwidth over the links to the S3 processing point.
+None of this is supported in the base s3 protocol.
+This wastes bandwidth over the links to the S3 processing point carrying uncompressed and potentially duplicate payload.

 Copy-on-write chunks enable object cloning and snapshotting sets of objects without requiring any payload copying.
 Different storage systems will vary on exactly how this is done, but being to create a snapshot without having to stop the world while copying vast amounts of payload will always be useful.
 See some of the previous blogs on how NexentaEdge's snapshots are particularly efficient and powerful.